 “Be aware that many turmeric products are sold as curcumin but simply contain the normal turmeric spice you would cook with, which has less curcumin in it,” explains Terzian.
 “Using turmeric in food is great, but very little of the powdered form is actually curcumin.
 To take advantage of its many health benefits, take 500 to 1000 mg per day of a supplement that contains 95 percent curcumin.
 I also want to note that all supplements are not created equal, so always go for reputable brands.”

-Always consult your health care provider before you stray taking new supplements and in the case of curcumin, a few words of caution are necessary.
+Always consult your health care provider before you start taking new supplements and in the case of curcumin, a few words of caution are necessary.